thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 Pull Requests are designed to make it easier to accept contributions from the outside world, from untrusted people we do not know about.

 For the Open Source Software (OSS) world, the Pull Request makes absolute sense.
 That was a game-changer.
 It suddenly made it easy for people outside the core team to commit.
-In spite of that, the core team can vet that change, suggest improvements and eventually integrate the change.
+Despite that, the core team can vet that change, suggest improvements and eventually integrate the change.
 That is the good part about Pull Requests.
 It improved collaboration and co-creation for Open Source Software.

 ## The Dysfunctional